-- Use the Link Explorer tool on the “Free SEO Tools” section.
+- Use the Link Explorer tool in the “Free SEO Tools” section.

 - Type your website URL and start the analysis.

-If you want to measure the long-term efficiency of your link building efforts, you can use Moz Link Explorer tool to check your website’s Domain Authority (DA).
+If you want to measure the long-term efficiency of your link-building efforts, you can use the Moz Link Explorer tool to check your website’s Domain Authority (DA).
 Domain Authority is not a factor used by Google to rank your domain, but it’s a great metric to monitor how your site will perform on search engines.

 Domain Authority is a measure of how well your domain will rank on Google.
 It’s a scale of 0-100 with 100 being the rank 1 in Google SERPs.
 The higher your Domain Authority, the more people will see your website as a reputable name in the industry.
 A good reputation can certainly pull your revenue up.

-The “Top Pages” section in the toolbar will help you identify which pages on your website get the most engagements and traffic.
+The “Top Pages” section in the toolbar will help you identify which pages on your website get the most engagement and traffic.
 You can also see here if the money pages you create are visible to your target market and getting the right amount of traffic.
-Moz is a great tool to calculate the ROI of your link building campaign by monitoring the improvements in your search engine ranking.
+Moz is a great tool to calculate the ROI of your link-building campaign by monitoring the improvements in your search engine ranking.

 Tracking your social media engagements require you to know the key performance indicators (KPIs) for social media platforms.
 These metrics are not just simple counting of the number of mentions from social media platforms.
 You have to consider other factors like bounce rate or the true value of a brand mention.